iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 * Document "Guide to sampling sea salps" was published by Salps & Salps Publishing House.
 * Sensor "Temp-O-Matic Sea Surface Temperature" was manufactured by "O-Matic Inc".

-A (very) minimal JSON-LD/schema.org representation of the Dataset example above would need a JSON record about the dataset, and another JSON record about the Action that created it:
+A (very) minimal JSON-LD/schema.org representation of the Dataset example above would need a JSON record about the Dataset itself, and another JSON record about the Action that created it.

+Here's the minimal JSON-LD/schema.org about the Dataset:

 ```json
 {